Fyffes Progress in Honduras

 What operations does Fyffes have in Honduras?

 Fyffes completed its purchase of Sol in 2013.
-This gave Fyffes ownership of Suragroh and Melon Export farms in the municipality of Choluteca, Choluteca, which employ between 500 employees during the off-season and up to 10,500 seasonal workers during the season that runs from end-November to mid-May each year.
+This gave Fyffes ownership of Suragroh and Melon Export farms in the municipality of Choluteca, employing between 200 employees during the off-season and up to 6,500 seasonal workers during the season from the end of November to mid-May each year.
 Fyffes also has a watermelon business called Soleado, located near the municipality of Ojo de Agua, El Paraiso, which employs just under 60 permanent employees and 1,577 seasonal workers.
+Fyffes Honduran (and Guatemalan) melons and watermelons are imported into North America during winter.

 What certifications have Fyffes melon farms Melon Export and Suragroh received?

-Melon Export and Suragroh have received PrimusGFS for food safety and C-TPAT for security risk assessment.
-The farms Santa Rosa and Soleado are GlobalG.A.P certified.
-They have also undergone Sedex Members Ethical Trade Audits (SMETA) on health and safety, employment, social and environmental standards, with regular internal and independent external audits.
-The most recent internal audit was conducted 6-18 December 2021, and the most recent annual independent APSCA-accredited audit took place 11-15 January 2022.
-Additionally, Suragroh complies with a variety of customer-mandated standards.
+Melon Export and Suragroh have received PrimusGFS field and packhouse certification for food safety, and C-TPAT for security risk assessment.
+Fyffes melon farms in Honduras are now GlobalG.A.P IFA certified (GGN 4063651579468, GGN 4063651579550, GGN 4063651579444).
+They have also undergone Sedex Members Ethical Trade Audits (SMETA) on health and safety, employment, social, and environmental standards, with regular internal and independent external audits.
+The most recent internal audit was conducted in February 2024, and the most recent annual independent APSCA-accredited audit took place the week in March and April 2024.
+Additionally, Suragroh and Melon Export comply with a variety of customer-mandated standards.

 In November 2022 the Honduran Foundation for Socially Responsible Business (FUNDAHRSE) awarded Fyffes melon business Sol Group the coveted FUNDAHRSE Socially Responsible Company Seal for the years 2022-2023 after obtaining an average of 96% in seven thematic indicators for corporate social responsibility.